ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

 lift :: Monad m => m a -> t m a
 ```

 that lifts a Monad into a MT.
+We can use this function to return a Monad into a given transformer.

-## A ReaderT WriterT example
+# A ReaderT WriterT example

 Given the above types and functions, let's have a look at an example of using a ReaderT transformer stack.